verlenmot/weather-project/documentation/architecture/choices.md

 The data transit goes over the Azure Network instead of the local network, which improves security.

 Authentication to Azure is done through a service principal with variables in auto.tfvars.
-Backend configuration is done with a configuration file, so that nothing is hard coded.
+Backend configuration is done with a service principal and a configuration file, so that nothing is hard coded.

-The Terraform resources are grouped into different logical modules.
+The Terraform resources are grouped into different logical modules in order to enhance adaptability and security.
-Modularization enhances security as other resources can only acces what is declared as an output.